Hacienda Lealtad

 Hacienda Lealtad (/es/; also known as Hacienda La Lealtad, (/es/) and once known as Hacienda la Esperanza (/es/) is a historic coffee plantation in barrio La Torre, Lares, Puerto Rico.
 A large hacienda, it was founded in 1830, by Juan Bautista Plumey, a French immigrant, who arrived in Puerto Rico with enslaved people.
 (Juan Bautista Plumey was born in France on September 8, 1797, and named Jean Baptiste Henri Plumey.)

-It would become the largest coffee plantation in Lares, with over thirty slaves and hundreds of day laborers working the 69 cuerdas of coffee farm.
+It would become the largest coffee plantation in Lares, with over thirty enslaved people and hundreds of day laborers working the 69 cuerdas (27.12 ha) of coffee farm.
 For many years the plantation was a large producer and exporter of coffee.
 Day laborers, jornaleros or braceros from Lares worked in the coffee fields of the hacienda.
 In 1880, it was owned by Miguel Marquez Enseñat.

-It is now owned by Edwin Soto and his family, who invested millions into its restoration and operate the hacienda as a hotel, coffee shop and a living museum recreating the historical setting of the height of coffee production in Puerto Rico.
+Later it was owned by Edwin Soto and his family, who restored it and operate the hacienda as a hotel, coffee shop, venue for weddings and workshops, and a living museum.
 Coffee growing in Puerto Rico has seen a resurgence and Hacienda Lealtad produces coffee under the brand Café Lealtad.
 The Café Bistro Hacienda Lealtad on Puerto Rico Highway 128 kilometer 55.8, is where groups meet for the start of their tour of the 19th century coffee plantation.